acorg/slurm-pipeline/README.md

 ## Step script environment variables

-The following environment variables are set when a step's script is
+Step scripts inherit environment variables that are set when `slurm-pipeline.py` is run.
+The following additional variables are set:
-executed:

 * `SP_ORIGINAL_ARGS` will contain the (space-separated) list of arguments originally passed to `slurm-pipeline.py` using the `--scriptArgs`